azrulhasni/langkuik/README.md

 8. For data services (RDBMS, object storage and search) we will leverage managed services.
 For on-prem deployment, we can consider the options below

-    -   RDBMS: CockroadDB - a Postgresql compatible, highly resilient, distributed RDBMS
+    -   RDBMS: CockroachDB - a Postgresql compatible, highly resilient, distributed RDBMS

     -   Storage : Minio - an S3 compatible, highly resilient, distributed object